 For the Pesto

 - 1 cup baby kale destemmed

 For the spaghetti

 - To make the pesto, Combine basil leaves, pine nuts or walnuts and garlic in a food processor and process until very finely minced.
 Add the lemon juice and parmesan cheese.
 Then with the machine running slowly pour in the oil and process until the mixture is smooth.

 - To cook the spaghetti, bring a large pot of salted water to a boil over high heat.
 Add the pasta and cook until al dente according to package directions.
 Reserve 1 cup of pasta cooking water, then drain the pasta and return to the pot to stay warm.

 - To cook the shrimp, season shrimp with salt and pepper.
 Skewer the shrimp, if desired or as is.
 Preheat pan to medium-heat and add the olive oil.
 Cook shrimp for 2-3 minutes per side, or until it turns pink.

 - When you’re ready to eat, toss the pesto with the pasta water along with the cooked spaghetti and raw zucchini noodles until well combined.
-Serve with the pan-seared salmon on the side with fresh basil, if desired.
+Serve with the cooked shrimp on the side with fresh basil, if desired.